uclchem/uclchem.github.io/website/docs/modelling_objects.md

 param_dict["finalTime"]=1e6
 param_dict["freefall"]=False

-#phase 2 never cools so freeze out should be negligible
+#freeze out is completely overwhelmed by thermal desorption
-#can really speed integrator by just turning it off
+#so turning it off has no effect on abundances but speeds up integrator.
-param_dict["freezeFactor"]=0
+param_dict["freezeFactor"]=0.0

 param_dict["abstol_factor"]=1e-18
 param_dict["reltol"]=1e-12

 #pop is dangerous, it removes the original key so you can't rerun this cell.
 param_dict["abundLoadFile"]=param_dict.pop("abundSaveFile")
 param_dict["outputFile"]="../examples/test-output/phase2-full.dat"